 Students start GCSE mathematics in Year 9 and have 3 lessons each week.
-Year 10 and 11 have 4 and 5 lessons a week respectively.
-Students no longer have the opportunity to take their GCSE early.
-We currently follow the Edexcel Higher GCSE for both Higher and Foundation tiers.
+Year 10 and 11 also have 3 lessons a week.
+We currently follow the Edexcel GCSE for both Higher and Foundation tiers.

 In GCSE, more advanced skills are learnt such as Pythagoras’ Theorem, Trigonometry and more difficult algebraic skills and graphs.
 Students must show that they are able to analyse and interpret data as well as studying more advanced probability.

 All students that have not gained a Grade 4 or above must continue to study mathematics until they achieve this standard pass.
-Students who gained a Grade 3 will continue with GCSE and be retested in November and June.
-Students who achieved below a Grade 3 will need to pass Functional Skills Level 2 before taking the GCSE Mathematics exam.
+Students will be retested in November and June and currently follow the Edexcel GCSE Foundation tier.

 AS and A Level

-Students who have gained a Grade 6 or higher at GCSE will be accepted onto the AS/A Level course as long as they have sufficient grades to get into Sixth Form.
-We follow the Edexcel examination course which has 6 modules; 3 making up AS and the remaining 3 adding on to make the A Level.
-All exams are taken in June at the end of the appropriate year.
+Students who have gained a Grade 6 or higher at GCSE will be accepted onto the A Level course as long as they have sufficient grades to get into Sixth Form.
+We follow the Edexcel examination course which has 3 two hour externally examined papers.
+These are completed in the Summer of the final year of study.